wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/vs-azure-tools-optimizing-azure-code-in-visual-studio.md

 ### Reason

 When calling **OnMessage**, the client starts an internal message pump that constantly polls the queue or subscription.
 This message pump contains an infinite loop that issues a call to receive messages.
 If the call times out, it issues a new call.
-The timeout interval is determined by the value of the [OperationTimeout](https://msdn.microsoft.com/zh-cn/library/microsoft.servicebus.messaging.messagingfactorysettings.operationtimeout.aspx) property of the [MessagingFactory](https://msdn.microsoft.com/zh-cn/library/microsoft.servicebus.messaging.messagingfactory.aspx)that’s being used.
+The timeout interval is determined by the value of the [OperationTimeout](https://msdn.microsoft.com/zh-cn/library/microsoft.servicebus.messaging.messagingfactorysettings.operationtimeout.aspx) property of the [MessagingFactory](https://msdn.microsoft.com/zh-cn/library/microsoft.servicebus.messaging.messagingfactory.aspx)that's being used.

-The advantage of using **OnMessage** compared to **Receive** is that users don’t have to manually poll for messages, handle exceptions, process multiple messages in parallel, and complete the messages.
+The advantage of using **OnMessage** compared to **Receive** is that users don't have to manually poll for messages, handle exceptions, process multiple messages in parallel, and complete the messages.

 If you call **Receive** without using its default value, be sure the *ServerWaitTime* value is more than one minute.
 Setting *ServerWaitTime* to more than one minute prevents the server from timing out before the message is fully received.